Sno-Isle Libraries: History

-While cities in Island and Snohomish counties established their own libraries in the early 20th century, the first inter-city system was created by voters in unincorporated Snohomish County on April 2, 1944.
-The state government sponsored demonstration library and bookmobile projects on Camano and Whidbey islands in 1961, spurring interest in establishing an Island County system.
+While cities in Island and Snohomish counties established their own libraries in the early 20th century, the first inter-city system was created by voters in unincorporated Snohomish County in 1944.
+The system's creation was spurred by the state legislature's approval of rural library districts in 1941.
+The new Snohomish County Library was temporarily headquartered in the basement of the separate Everett Public Library before moving to another building in Everett.
+The system's first library was in Alderwood Manor; the first bookmobile was purchased in 1947.

+The state government sponsored demonstration library and bookmobile projects on Camano and Whidbey islands in 1961, which created interest in establishing an Island County system.
 The Island County Rural Library District was established by voters in November 1962 and merged with the Snohomish County system on December 17, forming the Snohomish-Island Inter-County Rural Library District.

 The new library system was named "Sno-Isle" to reflect the two counties.
+A new headquarters building near Marysville was constructed in 1965.
 Initially, the Sno-Isle Regional Library signed contracts with incorporated cities to operate their libraries and join the system for a fixed amount.
 Rural branches would rely on property taxes generated within the district, as well as donations from organizations and members of the community.
+The library system purchased and installed its first computerized catalog system in 1983.
 Incorporated cities began voting to annex themselves into the Sno-Isle district in the late 1980s, with promises of new libraries and potential cost savings over the contracted service.

+A major levy lift of 9 cents per $1,000 in assessed property value was approved by voters in May 2018 by a margin of less than 0.5 percent.
 All Sno-Isle branches were closed in March 2020 due to the COVID-19 pandemic, but reopened with curbside pick-up service three months later.
 In-person services resumed at some branches in early 2021.

+In 2024, the city government of Everett proposed a consolidation of their city libraries with Sno-Isle to address a budget deficit.
+The Everett Public Library's board of trustees opposed the proposal, which would require voter approval.

 Branches

 As of 2018, the Sno-Isle Libraries system has 23 branches.
 They serve every city in Island and Snohomish counties, with the exception of two cities: Everett, which has its own system, and Woodway, which had contracted service until 1978.
 The system covers an area of 2,260 sqmi and a population of over 700,000 residents.

-Two of the locations, in the Mariner area of Everett and Smokey Point area of Arlington, are "demonstration" libraries that are in leased retail spaces that precede a permanent branch.
+Two locations, in the Mariner area of Everett and Smokey Point area of Arlington, are "demonstration" libraries that are in leased retail spaces that precede a permanent branch.
 The Camano Island location was formerly a demonstration library that was replaced by a permanent branch in 2015.
+A permanent library for the Mariner neighborhood is planned to begin construction in 2026 as part of a mixed-use development.